uio-library/hansteen-brev/initial_conversion/README.md

 `Baeyer010964` | 691 | Baeyer010964b.tif<br>Baeyer010964f.tif<br>Baeyer010964s1.tif | Delete.
 This is the same letter as 691 and there is no difference in the description.
 | 739 | Baeyer010964b_2.tif<br>Baeyer010964f_2.tif<br>Baeyer010964s1_2.tif | No change needed.

-This process reduced the number of records from 717 to 715.
+This cleanup step reduced the number of records from 717 to 715.

-### Establishing filenames based on the `tilvekstnr`
+### Establish filenames based on `tilvekstnr`

-The files had filenames whose base were *similar* to the `tilvekstnr`, but it seems like they had been entered manually since they could vary quite a bit, sometimes an abbreviated version, sometimes an elongated version, sometimes a typo in the name, and so on.
+The files had filenames whose base were *similar* to the `tilvekstnr`, but the similarity varied from record to records and showed clear signs of having been entered manually by a human.
-Since there is no need to have this degree of freedom, the filenames were normalized based on the `tilvekstnr`, taking care that no files were overwritten or lost in the renaming process.
+Since there is no need for this degree of freedom in the filenames, they were normalized to be based on the `tilvekstnr`, always containing the `tilvekstnr` plus a page-specific suffix.

-The new filenames are similar to the old ones, but are much more consistent.
+The page-specific suffixes were also normalized:

+* `f`: envelope front
+* `b`: envelope back
+* `sX`: page X
+* `vX`: attachment X
+* `dX`: part X (when the same page is split into multiple scans)

 ### Cleaning up invalid dates

-### TIFF-files with multiple pages
+### Splitting multi-page TIFF-files

 A few tiff files contained multiple pages.
+These were split into multiple files.
+It turned out that in each case, only one of the pages were necessary to keep.

 Original filename | Page | Action taken
 ---|---|---